RibirX/Ribir/doc/framework.md

-### Signature ?

-`Key` is used for widget, and `Signature` used for the render object.
-Unlike `Key` to identify if this widget is a same widget with before. `Signature` guarantee that if two same type render objects have same `Signature` that mean the have same content and will paint same thing.
-So `Holiday` can treat all render objects as one, if they have same type and same `Signature`.

 ## Compose prefer

 Unlike many classic GUI framework, `Holiday` doesn't build on inherit mode.
 Because Rust not support inherit, `Holiday` built base on composition.
 For example, If you want give a `Button` widget opacity, it doesn't have a field named `opacity` give you to set the opacity, you should use a `Opacity` widget to do it, like: